 Having a great FICO® Score is a worthwhile goal.
 Landlords look at credit scores when deciding who to rent to and how much of a deposit they may require.
-Cell phone companies and utility companies use credit scores to decide if they need security deposits and which payment plan you may be eligible for.
+Cell phone companies and utility companies use credit scores to decide if they need security deposits and which payment plan you may be eligible.
 Financial institutions (including us!) use FICO® Scores, along with other information, to determine whether members are qualified for credit cards, loans and mortgages, how much to lend, and what rate to offer you.

 The Good News

-Firstly, there are other important measurements of financial health, and here at BECU, we're happy to sit down with you and work with you on a more holistic picture.
+First, there are other important measurements of financial health, and here at BECU, we're happy to sit down with you and work with you on a more holistic picture.

 Understanding Your FICO